In the presence of certain cancers, CEA may be used to monitor the effect of treatment and recurrance of disease

 A blood sample drawn from a vein in the arm

-CEA is a protein that is normally present at very low concentrations in blood but may be elevated in certain types of cancer.
+CEA is a protein that is normally not detected in the blood of a healthy person.
 When certain types of cancer are present, CEA may be produced by the cancer cells.
-Elevated levels of CEA may then be detected in blood, but it will not indicate which kind of cancer is present.
+CEA may then be detected in blood, but it will not indicate which kind of cancer is present.
 CEA is often used to monitor patients with cancers of the gastrointestinal (GI) tract such as colorectal cancer.
 It may be raised in other cancers, such as ovarian and breast cancers, but can also be raised in benign conditions such as liver disease and inflammatory bowel disease (Crohn's disease or ulcerative colitis).

 A blood sample is taken by needle from the arm.